ayubhali/ayubhali/README.md

 🎓 3rd-year Computing Science student at the University of Alberta

-💻 Passionate about backend development and software engineering
+💻 Passionate about building Data driven applications

 🌱 Learning **Go**